Hundreds of musical artists send me their work each year.

-However you find your hook make it just a few words long and keep the melody simple.
+However you find your hook make it just a few words long and keep the melody basic unless you’re a master.
 Sing it to someone once and see if they can repeat it.
 If not, try again.

 Music, like all art, is partially created by the spectator.

 Leave a little mystery in your lyrics so that the listener can add their own meaning.